nubcode19/Log-Registration/README.md

 /*
-@main.cpp is the main file
+@ main.cpp is the main file
 @Download the header first (head.h)
 @After that download:
 -SignCharLimit